exercism/python/exercises/concept/electric-bill/.docs/instructions.md

 5. Get cost

 Your employer wants to know the cost of running the electronics.
-The power used is the power given divided by the efficiency.
 The cost of running the electronics is the power used multiplied by the cost per kWh.
+The power used is the power given divided by the calculated efficiency.

-Implement a function `get_cost()` that accepts an integer that holds the number of watts and a float that has the power factor and a float that holds the cost per kwh.
+Implement a function `get_cost()` that accepts an integer that holds the number of watts, a float that has the power factor, and a float that holds the cost per kwh.
-The function should then `return` the cost of running the electronics as a float rounded to 2 decimals.
+The function should then `return` the cost of running the electronics as a float.

 ```python
 >>> get_cost(5000000, 80, 0.25)